-Therapeutic use of heat and ice: The heal and cold therapy is an excellent treatment for mild spine spasms.
-Continuously apply the hot pack wrapped in a towel to the area of spasm for about 15 minutes.
+Therapeutic use of heat and ice: Heat and cold therapy is an excellent treatment for mild spine spasms.
+Continuously apply the hot pack wrapped in a towel to the area of the spasm for about 15 minutes.
 After a break, apply a cold pack wrapped in a towel to the same area for 15 minutes.
-Alternately, you can do the same thing to get relief from the spasm.
+Alternatively, you can do the same thing to get relief from the spasm.

 Massages: We used to rely on massages to relieve the majority of back pains.
 They are also beneficial for back spasms.
 Applying gentle pressure to the spastic region tends to relieve the pressure.

 Hydrating the body: Because some back spasms are caused by dehydration, drink plenty of water and electrolyte drinks to keep your body hydrated.
 Drinking more water helps to keep the muscles hydrated and prevents protein breakdown in cells.